graphql-boilerplates/react-fullstack-graphql/authentication-with-email-and-apollo/README.md

 # Email Authentication Example (with React & Apollo)

-> **Attention**: This example uses the latest beta version of the CLI!
-Authentication is implemented using a `resolver` function instead of an authentication provider.
-For more information on the CLI Beta, read [the feedback thread in the forum](https://www.graph.cool/forum/t/feedback-new-cli-beta/949).

-This is an authentication example based on the simple [Email & Password Authentication](https://github.com/graphcool/modules/tree/master/authentication/email-password) module.
+This is an authentication example based on the simple [Email & Password Authentication](https://github.com/graphcool/modules/tree/master/authentication/email-password) template.

 ## Getting Started